 At the end of each visit, the moderator will discuss the outcomes and agree any action required.

-Once moderation has taken place and the OCR moderator has confirmed your learners’ claims, we will issue electronic results and a hard copy certification report.
+Once moderation has taken place and the OCR moderator has confirmed your learners’ claims, we will issue electronic results and a hard copy report.

 If you have questions about results, including missing results, use one of our post-results services.